 Misses 6-20; Men's 32-48.

-A traditional tucked linen shirt was worn by peasants, farmers, and shepherds in the Pannonian Basin, the northern farming district of old Yugoslavia (until World War II).
+A traditional tucked linen shirt was worn by peasants, farmers, and shepherds in the Pannonian Basin, the northern farming district of former Yugoslavia.
 Originally made from homespun linen, but elegant in cotton, silk, and sheers.

 This thigh-length shirt has simple straight panels of fabric, which are then tucked in front and pleated into shoulder yoke in front and back.
 The sleeves have underarm gussets and are pleated into cuffs.
 The notched collar and cuffs show the influence of tailored urban dress of it's time.
-The shirt has a front opening self-placket and buttons down the front.
-The pattern provides two lengths and can be made into dress length as well as the traditional thigh length garment.
+The shirt has a front opening, self-placket, and buttons down the front.
+The pattern provides two lengths - the traditional thigh-length garment, and a dress-length.

 Suggested fabrics: Shirting-weight fabrics such as cotton, blends, broadcloth, linen, chambray, muslin, gingham, or silk.

 This pattern is available as a paper or PDF pattern.
 This is the PDF version.
 For the paper pattern, go here.
 This PDF pattern is a digital file that you will receive a link to after checkout.
 It includes files for: tiled/print at home (45 pages), 36" copy shop printing, A0 copy shop printing, sewing instructions, and authentic detail and lore.